Quadtree/LD54/plans/ideas.md

 We are doing large pixel style.
 4x4 pixels on a 1080p screen, so 8x8 pixels on my 4K screen.

 # TODO
-- Show "cards" indicating which spells are available
 - Start of level texts
 - Some way to tell where you're targeting on the other side
+- Spell descriptions on cards
 - Prevent AI from doubling up their spells
 - Sound
 - Music